NVIDIA/nccl-tests/doc/PERFORMANCE.md

 And the Bus Bandwidth is therefore computed as :

  `B = S/t * (n-1)/n = algbw * (n-1)/n`

+Note that here, S is the size in bytes of the total array, which for NCCL is equal to `sendcount*sizeof(datatype)*n` as the `sendcount` argument is the count per rank.

 ### Broadcast